psu-libraries/etda_workflow/README.md

 Clone the repo to your local device and `cd` to the project root directory

+If you do not have direnv, use brew to install

+Run `vi .envrc` and add environment variables

 ### Docker

 *Run `make` or view the Makefile for target definitions*